Gwayaboy/DatabaseTesting/README.md

                 | Phone Call      | 200       | 20450              |
         ```

+        We will need to create a view that aggregates the data as above

-   5. The first and simplest test will be to check the RptContactTypes database object exists.
+  5. First let's write a failing testto check the RptContactTypes view exists.

         a) Let's create our ```RptContactTypes``` TestClass with our first ```[test to check RptContactTypes exists]```

-        _Please note our test name includethe name of database object under test_

         - With SQL Test